Γ

 May 22, 2011 Ryan Wade

 A Careful Look at the Realities of Sublingual Tincture Use Weighing the Risks Against the Proposed Benefits Tinctures, particularly those derived from Pine Pollen, provide an efficient, alcohol-based method of delivering powerful botanical compounds.
 Recently, sublingual (under-the-tongue) administration has gained traction as an approach believed to enhance absorption and speed up effects.
-Proponents claim that placing Pine Pollen Tinctures under the tongue offers superior bioavailabi …
+Proponents claim that placing Pine Pollen Tinctures under the tongue offers superior bioavailability …

 May 22, 2011 Ryan Wade